An individual must be healthy—physically and mentally—to do the arduous work of a true activist, who, in some area, works for the common good of all.

-Human-rights Minister O’Breean serves as an administrator and teacher in the Global Schools for Starseed and Urantian Children.
+Human-rights Advocate and Minister O’Breean serves as an administrator and teacher in the Global Schools for Starseed and Urantian Children.
 For years she has been active in writing, directing, and acting in plays that are based on spiritual principles.

 We can’t give away what we don’t have.
 The more whole and healed we are, the more we have to give to others.
 Almost everyone carries scars from living in a dysfunctional world of families and societies that don’t nurture or support us as young children to meet our higher destinies.
 Strictly self-centered thinking based on mere materialism can be insidious, causing dis-ease and inability to manifest God’s plan for us.